-Obviously, by replacing all of the vital parts, you are going to spend the above prices multiplied.
-For this reason, the overhaul could easily run you $3,500 or more, especially if you are using performance parts.
+Obviously, by replacing all of the vital parts, you are going to spend multiple times the above prices.
+For this reason, a complete overhaul could easily run you $3,500 or more, especially if you are using performance parts.

 Will Car Insurance Pay for Suspension Repair

 Because the cost of suspension repair and replacement can be expensive, you might be looking at alternative ways to pay for bill.
 It only makes sense to consider whether your insurance company will take the brunt of what you face.
 Sadly, there aren’t many instances where car insurance will pay these bills.